 Sri Lankan shares snap five straight session of gains

-Harischandra Mills and Lake House Printers and Publishers were the top percentage losers on the index, down 13% and 10%, respectively.
+Harischandra Mills PLC and Lake House Printers and Publishers PLC were the top percentage losers on the index, down 13 percent and 10 percent, respectively.

 Trading volume on the index fell to 226.7 million shares from 307.7 million shares in the previous session.